st3llabr1/juncture-digital-TAEP/README.md

 ## Image

 This notebook dates from ca. April 1919.
 The pocket notebook contains notes by Thomas A. Edison relating to experiments on chemicals, Portland cement, phonograph records, storage batteries, resin, shellac and x-rays.
 There is a list of chemicals for iron experiments and notes about expenses, cement sales and foreign record prices.
-The notebook was originally found in Thomas A. Edison's desk at Glenmont.[^1]
+The notebook was originally found in Thomas A. Edison's desk at Glenmont.
 <param ve-image
        label="Girl with a Pearl Earring"
        description="painting by Johannes Vermeer"